 The unknown pair that they are looking for is $\left( Y (\cdot), Z(\cdot,\cdot)\right)$ of stochastic processes.
 Eq. \eqref{eq:1} is comparable with the integral form of BSDE which takes the following form:

-If \eqref{eq:2} admits a unique $\mathscr{F}_{t}$-adapted solution $(Y(\cdot), Z(\cdot))$ , then this solution is also an adapted solution of \eqref{eq:1} with $Z(t,s)= Z(s)$ and it turns out that BSVIE can be regarded as an extension of BSDE.
+If \eqref{eq:2} has a unique $\mathcal{F}_{t}$-adapted solution $(Y(\cdot), Z(\cdot))$ , then this solution is also an adapted solution of \eqref{eq:1} with $Z(t,s)= Z(s)$ and it turns out that BSVIE can be regarded as an extension of BSDE. \end{itemize}

-To the best of our knowledge, we study a new fractional analogue of BSDEs which is an untreated topic in the present literature and so-called \textit{Caputo fractional backward stochastic differential equations} of order $\alpha\in (\frac{1}{2},1)$ on $[0,T]$ as follows:
+We study a new fractional analogue of BSDEs which is an untreated topic in the present literature, and so-called \textit{Caputo fractional backward stochastic differential equations} of order $\alpha\in (\frac{1}{2},1)$ on $[0,T]$ as follows: